 Enjoy your hard work and a job well done!

-When you paint kitchen cabinets instead of replacing them you get a brand new look for pennies on the dollar compared to brand new cabinets.
+When you learn how to paint kitchen cabinets that are stained instead of replacing them you get a brand new look for pennies on the dollar compared to brand new cabinets.
 Even if you have to buy all of the supplies listed, you will only spend a few hundred dollars instead of thousands to refresh the look of your kitchen.

 Whether you are looking to modernize your kitchen to stage your home to sell it, or enjoy it yourself, the decision to paint kitchen cabinets instead of buying new ones is not only doable, it’s easy and super affordable.